CulleyHarrelson/RussiaUkraineWarEquipmentLosses/README.md

 This dashboard uses [panel by holoviz](https://panel.holoviz.org/) and the [hvPlot](https://hvplot.holoviz.org/) [pandas](https://pandas.pydata.org/) extension.

-To start the dashboard, execute this command from your terminal: panel serve --show --autoreload RussiaUkraineWar.ipynb
+To start the dashboard, execute this command from your terminal:

+panel serve --show --autoreload RussiaUkraineWar.py